mandar-damle/HDM-documentation/pages/01.HDM Documentation/07.vcs/40.Deployment Steps/default.md

 ### Deployment Failures

-Some common reasons for deployment failures are listed below.
+Here are some common reasons for deployment failures:

-1. **Resources not sufficient** On-Premise or On-Cloud resources not sufficient enough to meet the deployment mode requirements.
+1. **Resources not sufficient**: On-premises or cloud resources are insufficient for meeting the deployment mode requirements.
-2. **Unresolved input values**  inputs like vCenter FQDN/IP is not resolvable or not reachable.
+2. **Unresolved input values**: Inputs such as vCenter FQDN/IP are not resolvable or are unreachable.
-3. **IP range issues** For static IP allocation, the IP range specified is not sufficient enough to assign to all HDM components.
+3. **IP range issues**: For static IP allocation, the IP range specified is insufficient for assigning to all HDM components.
-4. **HDM component failed during or after the deployment**  HDM component failed during deployment.
+4. **HDM component failed during or after the deployment**: HDM component failed during deployment.

-Usually, the deployment UI wizard or vCenter tasks fail with error message pointing to one of the above reasons.
-The errors can be rectified and either the re-deployment can be initiated or an HDM reset followed by re-deployment should be tried.
+Usually when the deployment UI wizard or vCenter tasks fail, one of the above error messages will appear.
+After the error has been rectified, a re-deployment can be initiated, or an HDM reset followed by re-deployment can be attempted.

 ### Undeployment Failures